TheMuntu/Web3/Smart contract development with Solidity/README.md

 [Rollups](https://www.youtube.com/watch?v=6_nOYsvXMsE)

-Blockchain Rollup: Scaling solution that increases the number of transactions on the L1 chain
+Blockchain Rollup: Scaling solution that increases the number of transactions on the L1 chain.

+## Solidity

+Variable types:
+- `memory`: Temporary variables that can be modified.
+- `calldata`: Temporary variables that can't be modified.
+- `storage`: Permanent variables that can be modified.